Projected Robust PCA with Application to Smooth Image Recovery: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we developed a novel framework of projected robust PCA that motivated by smooth image recovery.
-This framework is general in the sense that it includes not only the classical robust PCA as a special case, it also works for multivariate reduced rank regression with outliers.
-Theoretically, we derived the identifiability conditions of PRPCA and provides explicit bounds on the estimation of $\bP\bX_0\bQ^\T$ and $\bY_0$.
-Our bounds match the optimum bounds in robust PCA.
-In addition, by brings the interpolation matrices into PRPCA model, we build a connection between two commonly imposed matrix structures: approximate low-rankness and piecewise smoothness.
-Benefited from such connection, we could not only significantly speed up the computation of the robust PCA, but also improve matrix accuracy, which was demonstrated by a comprehensive simulation study and a real image data analysis.
+In this paper, we developed a novel framework of projected RPCA that motivated by smooth image recovery.
+This framework is general in the sense that it includes not only the classical RPCA as a special case, it also works for multivariate reduced rank regression with outliers.
+Theoretically, we derived explicit error bounds on the estimation of $\bP\bX_0\bQ^\T$ and $\bY_0$.
+Our bounds match the optimum bounds in RPCA.
+In addition, by bringing the interpolation matrices into PRPCA model, we could not only significantly speed up the computation of the RPCA, but also improve matrix accuracy, which was demonstrated by a comprehensive simulation study and a real image data analysis.
 Due to the prevalence of low-rank and smooth images and (stacked) videos, this paper would greatly advance future research on many computer vision problems and demonstrate the potential of statistical methods on computer vision study.

 We conclude with the discussion of future works.
 One interesting direction is to explore the performance of PRPCA in a missing entry scenario.
-That is, when the entries of $\bZ$ are observed with both missingness and noise, how would the PRPCA perform in terms of matrix recovery accuracy compared to a classical compressed PCP?
+That is, when the entries of $\bZ$ are observed with both missingness and noise, how would the PRPCA perform in terms of matrix recovery accuracy compared to RPCA?
 Consider an image inpainting problem, where images are observed with missing pixels.
 Intuitively, it would be more beneficial if we could borrow information from the observed pixels for its neighbor missing entries.
 In other words, the interpolation matrices could play an even more significant role in image inpainting problems.
 Empirically, it is interesting to discover how different missing patterns and missing rates would affect the performance of PRPCA.
 Theoretically, it would also be significant to derive the error bounds under missing entry scenario.
-Such derivation may be more challenging as the dual certificate we constructed in Theorem \ref{thm-dual} will be failed.
+Such derivation may be more challenging as the dual certificate we constructed in Theorem \ref{thm-dual} may not be generalized directly.